xari/xari-dev/content/blog/loops_vs_functions/index.md

 #### Ramda

-[Ramda](https://ramdajs.com/) is a functional library for JavaScript that, in addition to many thing, offers `filter`, `map` and `reduce` functions that might not be as performant as their ES6 counterparts, but more than make up for it in their API.
+[Ramda](https://ramdajs.com/) is a functional library for JavaScript that, in addition to many things, offers `filter`, `map` and `reduce` functions that offer an alternative syntax to JavaScrips's array methods, along with [other optimizations](https://github.com/ramda/ramda/issues/2404).

 The solution below uses Ramda's `compose` function to compose the `sort` and `reduce` together.